dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+My alphabet is a set of 4 circles which are all connected by lines.

-The three parameters per letter:
+I have 8 parameters per letter:
+  * x : x of first circle
-  * `size` : radius of the second circle
+  * y : y of first circle
-  * `offsetx` : x offset of the second circle relative to the first one
+  * x2 : x of second circle
-  * `offsety` : y offset of the second circle relative to the first one
+  * y2 : y of second circle
+  * etc..